hiralalrathor/evantsystem/README.md

 1. Login as organizer.
 2. Open Organizer > Manage My Events.
-3. Submit a new event proposal with registration fee, UPI ID, bank/passbook details, and any other payment method.
+3. Submit a new event proposal.
 4. Logout and login as admin.
 5. Open Admin > Event Approvals.
 6. Approve the event.